All Episodes

 Sean, I got a couple of questions.

-Okay, first of all, um just standing back for a minute and just kind of looking at the situation.
+Okay, first of all, just standing back for a minute and just kind of looking at the situation.

 First of all, Putin doesn't look healthy.

-He looks he looks stressed out.
+He looks stressed out.

 So I sure wouldn't want to be around him.

-I sure wouldn't want to be him.
+I sure wouldn't want to beat him.

 I've been looking very closely.

-I've I've noticed that as well.
+I've noticed that as well.

-Or maybe just gain weight, I can't tell.
+I can't tell.

 And look at our great Ronald Reagan.

-When he was stressed out or in in a very stressful situation, he had a sense of humor.
+When he was stressed out or in a very stressful situation, he had a sense of humor.

 He was confident.